-Theater Week – I Could Make You Fly Away
+Theater Week – Act I

 A listing of Triangle theater performances

-Theater Week – Stage Left
+Theater Week – This Is Fine

 A listing of Triangle theater performances